dennis-kachila/m_boma-housing-project/README.md

 - Database integration for persistent storage
 - Error handling and data validation

+## Project History and Archive

+The `/Archive` directory contains the original version of the project that was developed during university studies after learning C/C++ on February 17, 2020.
+This early work has been preserved to document the evolution of the project and to appreciate the initial implementation that laid the foundation for the current system.

+The archived version represents my first significant programming project after learning the basics of C/C++, showcasing the application of fundamental programming concepts in a real-world context.
+It follows a more straightforward, monolithic design typical of early programming projects.

+Key improvements in the current implementation over the archived university project:
+- Refactored from a monolithic design to a modular, object-oriented architecture
+- Enhanced database schema with proper relationships and constraints
+- Improved user interface and interaction flow
+- Added comprehensive error handling and validation
+- Implemented secure password handling and SQL injection protection
+- Created detailed documentation and setup instructions

+The archived version provides valuable historical context for understanding the project's origins and my personal development journey as a programmer.

 ## Project Structure
 ```
+├── Archive/                         # Previous version of the project
+│   ├── README.md                    # Original project description
+│   ├── database/                    # Original database schema
+│   │   └── housing_database.sql
+│   └── source_code/                 # Original source code implementation
+│       ├── boma_main.cpp
+│       ├── boma.cpp
+│       └── boma.h
 ├── database/
 │   └── create_database.sql         # Enhanced SQL database schema
 ├── src/